 Checking the Drug List checkbox prints the list of current medications in the lower left area of the prescription.

 Note: If you would like to print a certificate without actually printing a prescription, you can create a new drug called 'Certificate' and enter it in your QuickScript menu.
-Then when you need a certificate 'Prescribe' the drug called certificate and print!
+Then when you need a certificate you can 'Prescribe' the drug called certificate and print!
 Alternatively, create your own sick certificate using a merged letter template.

 Now that you have installed the prescribing data and set up your preferences, you will need to familiarise yourself with the prescribing area.
 Whether you're wanting to prescribe a medication, print a previously prescribed medication, or simply review your patient's current medications, you'll need to navigate to their clinical window.

 The prescription display area, outlined below, is the main location within Genie where you can prescribe, print, and review any medications your patients may be on.

 To add a new prescription for the patient, click the blue plus icon in the prescribing area highlighted above.
 This will present you with the new prescription window.
 You can also open the same window using the button within a consult window or a Current Pregnancy window.
 After doing so, the new prescription window shown below will open:

 In the top left hand corner of this window is your search field.
 Genie will begin searching your entire drug database after the third letter that has been typed.
 You can narrow the selection down by continuing to type.